CS549: Cryptography and Network Security

 Description and Goals

 The course will start with a review of necessary background topics such as number theory, basic conventional encryption methods, basic public key cryptosystems, basic digital signature systems, and zero knowledge proof systems.
-We will then discuss applications of cryptography in different fields, such as wireless sensor networking, RFID, mesh networks, cloud computing and mobile social networks.
+We will then discuss applications of cryptography in different fields, such as wireless sensor networking, RFID, mesh networks, cloud computing, mobile computing, and social networks.
 New and emerging topics in both theoretical research and applications will be presented as well.

 The goal of the course is to provide students with the necessary foundations to apply cryptography techniques in new and emerging fields.
 The focus of this class is to discuss and understand the security challenges in emerging systems, and wireless networks.

 1) Classroom: Stuart Building Room 204